Crypto Overview in San Marino

 Regulatory Evolution

-San Marino’s crypto framework has evolved rapidly from an exploratory 2019 decree through a series of updates culminating in the October 2024 regime.
+San Marino’s crypto framework evolved from the exploratory 2019 decree through a series of updates culminating in the October 2024 regime.
 A key feature of the current framework is its deliberate alignment with the EU’s Markets in Crypto-Assets Regulation (MiCA), using the same token classification categories and similar white paper and supervisory requirements.
 This alignment is a strategic preparation for the pending EU Association Agreement, negotiations for which concluded in December 2023.
-Once in force, the agreement would grant San Marino access to sectors of the EU Internal Market including financial services.
-Full entry into force requires ratification by all EU member state parliaments and is not yet complete as of early 2026.
+The European Commission submitted formal proposals for Council signing decisions in April 2024, and in December 2025 the Council determined the agreement carries mixed competencies, meaning ratification by all EU member state parliaments is required.
+San Marino’s Grand and General Council passed decisions in March and July 2025 committing the government to proceed.
+The agreement, once in force, would grant San Marino access to the EU Internal Market comparable to EEA membership under conditions of progressive regulatory audit.

 On anti-money laundering compliance, San Marino is assessed by MONEYVAL, the Council of Europe’s anti-money laundering evaluation body.
-The 2021 mutual evaluation found the country largely compliant across most recommendations.
-The 2023 legislative reforms led to an upgrade on sanctions compliance in MONEYVAL’s 2024 follow-up report.
-San Marino does not appear on the FATF grey list or blacklist.
-The 2024 DLT Decree explicitly classifies crypto-asset service providers as designated entities under San Marino’s AML law, extending the full suite of customer due diligence, transaction monitoring, record-keeping, and suspicious transaction reporting obligations to the sector.
+The original mutual evaluation was adopted in April 2021.
+MONEYVAL’s first enhanced follow-up report, published in May 2024, found that San Marino had addressed sanctions-related deficiencies: Recommendation 35 was upgraded from Partially Compliant to Largely Compliant following 2023 legislative amendments.
+With 37 of 40 FATF recommendations now rated Largely Compliant or Compliant, San Marino is not on the FATF grey list or blacklist.
+Decree 138/2024 explicitly classifies crypto-asset service providers as designated entities under San Marino’s AML law, extending the full suite of customer due diligence, transaction monitoring, record-keeping, and suspicious transaction reporting obligations to the sector.

 Country Map